-Gonorrhea is an infection caused by a sexually transmitted bacterium that infects both males and females.
+Gonorrhea is a sexually transmitted infection (STI), also known as a sexually transmitted disease (STD).
+Gonorrhea is caused by a bacterium that infects both males and females.
 Gonorrhea most often affects the urethra, rectum or throat.
 In females, gonorrhea can also infect the cervix.

 Gonorrhea is most commonly spread during vaginal, oral or anal sex.
 But babies of infected mothers can be infected during childbirth.
 In babies, gonorrhea most commonly affects the eyes.